miranska/restore/README.md

 ```

 #### Compare datasets with flat hierarchy
-The comparison of the datasets with flat hierarchy (i.e., those that contain non-hierarchical data) is even more straightforward, as we do not need any hierarchy-related data.
-Thus, we need only three data frames:
+The comparison of the datasets with flat hierarchy (i.e., those that contain non-hierarchical data) is given in [example_no_hierarchy.R](https://github.com/miranska/restore/blob/master/demo/example_no_hierarchy.R).
+This comparison is even more straightforward, as we do not need any hierarchy-related data.
+Thus, we will use only three data frames:

 ```R
 old_dataset <- # read data frame from restore_old.RData